kevinkovalchik/RawQuant/docs/RawQuant_Instructions_ver-Mar2018.md

 	* 'MGF.mgf' file - this is a standard MGF output.
 Use with any search engine who will take MGF input!

 19. Let's look a little closer at the 'QuantData.txt' file.
 It contains a lot of information.
-	* ScanNumber is the scan index for the MS3 event.
+	* MS3ScanNumber is the scan index for the MS3 event.
 	* MS2ScanNumber is the MS2 event that the MS3 scan was triggered from.
 	* MS1ScanNumber is the MS1 event that the MS2 scan that led to the MS3 was triggered from.
-	* RetentionTime is the retention time (in minutes) where the MS3 scan was acquired.
+	* QuantScanRetentionTime is the retention time (in minutes) where the MS3 scan was acquired.
 	* PickedRetentionTime is the retention time (in minutes) where the MS2 ion was targeted for acquisition (so, this is the retention time of the MS1 scan event that it was triggered from).
 	* PeakMaxRetentionTime is the retention time (in minutes) where the maximum intensity for the parent ion selected for MS2 analysis was observed.
+	* PrecursorRetentionWidth is the width of the elution profile for the parent ion.
 	* PrecursorMass is the m/z of the parent ion selected for MS2.
 	* PrecursorCharge is the determined charge state of the parent ion selected for MS2.
 	* PrecursorPickedIntensity is the intensity of the precursor ion in the MS1 scan closest to where the MS2 scan was carried out (just prior).
 	* PrecursorMaxIntensity is the maximum observed intensity across the elution profile for the parent ion selected for MS2.
 	* PrecursorArea is the detected area across the elution profile for the parent ion selected for MS2.
 Note, this is not done by curve fitting, but rather direct calculation of the area under the observed points across the elution profile.
-	* PrecursorRetentionWidth is the width of the elution profile for the parent ion.
+	* MS1FirstQuantScan is the first MS1 scan where a precursor was observed.
+	* MS1LastQuantScan is the last MS1 scan where a precursor was observed.
 	* MS1IonInjectionTime is the injection time (in ms) of the MS1 scan where the MS2 event was triggered from.
 	* MS2IonInjectionTime is the injection time (in ms) of the MS2 scan event.
 	* MS3IonInjectionTime is the injection time (in ms) of the MS3 scan event.